2019 CollegeInsider.com Postseason Tournament

 The 2019 CollegeInsider.com Postseason Tournament (CIT) was a postseason single-elimination tournament of NCAA Division I basketball teams.
 The tournament began on March 18, 2019, and concluded on April 4, 2019.

+This was the last CIT contested before the tournament went on a four-year hiatus.
+The 2020 and 2021 editions were cancelled due to the COVID-19 pandemic.
+In 2022, the CIT was replaced by The Basketball Classic.
+The Basketball Classic was not contested in 2023, and the CIT was revived in 2024.

 Participating teams

 The following teams received an invitation to the 2019 CIT: